luiarthur/statorial/docs/_varinf/python/LinReg.md

-## Model
+## Intro

-I'll demonstrate how to fit a linear model using ADVI in this tutorial.
+In this post, I'll demonstrate how to fit a linear model using ADVI in this tutorial.
 Note that the source code for the `advi.ModelParam` class and this jupyter notebook is included at the bottom of this site.

+ADVI is a way of implementing variational inference without having to manually compute derivaties, in the presence of automatic differentiation libraries.
+It is typically faster, and easier to implement than tradititional MCMC methods.
+While, MCMC is still considered the gold standard in Bayesian applications, variational inference enables the exploration of many models quickly.
+PyTorch is a great python library for these types of implementations, as it supports the creation of complex computational graphs and automatic differentiation.

+***

+## Implementation

 This cell contains the libraries we will need.
 The only note-worthy import is `advi` (link below), which contains a single class called `ModelParam`.
 You'll note that `ModelParam` holds `vp` (a tensor) and `size`, which is the dimensions of the model parameters.
 On initialization, this object creates the variational parameters -- a mean and a logged-standard deviation to a Normal distribution.
-These parameters are optimized until the ELBO is minimized.
+These parameters are optimized until the ELBO is maximized.
 The SD is logged so that it can be opimized in an unconstrained fashion.
 Recall that in ADVI, the variational distribution is placed on model parameters transformed to the real space.
 The advantages enjoyed by doing so include (1) being able to reparameterize the distribution so as to sample from a parameter free (standard Normal) distribution, to take the gradients of random draws from the variational distribution; and (2) modelling correlation between parameters, if desired.

-I also included a helper function `Timer`, with is in the file `Timer`.
+I also included a helper function `Timer`, which is in the file `Timer`.

 I may expound on ADVI later, but for now, refer to the ADVI paper for more details...